 Day 6: Ngorongoro Crater

-We continue across the vast Serengeti today to our private mobile camp, where we spend three days immersed in the phenomenon of the Great Migration.
-In accordance with the herds’ movements and seasonality, our camp is located in the northern Serengeti during the months of July through October.
-This luxury tented outpost rests within one of the main movement corridors for hundreds of thousands of wildebeest, zebra and gazelle, and their accompanying cast of predators.
-Each year, they trek 1,800 miles from Kenya’s Maasai Mara to the southern Serengeti and back again.
+Flying on to the northern Serengeti, we reach Nat Hab's private mobile camp, our base for a three-day immersion in Africa's Great Migration.
+In accord with the herds’ seasonal movements, we locate our camp in the northern Serengeti from June through October.
+This deluxe tented outpost rests within one of the main movement corridors for more than 2 million wildebeest, zebra and gazelle that make this annual trek, plus and an accompanying cast of predators.
+Each year, the herds follow an ancient circuit covering 1,800 miles from Kenya’s Maasai Mara to the southern Serengeti and back again.

-On daily safari drives we witness this remarkable spectacle, as the enormous herds traverse the savanna while big cats steal behind.
-We may behold stunning scenes of predator-prey interaction as a lion takes down a sick wildebeest or a cheetah overtakes an infant.
-We track the area’s prolific wildlife in private 4x4 vehicles, allowing optimal mobility and proximity.
-Our deluxe mobile camp ensures that we go where the wildlife is, yet we forsake few amenities despite the remoteness of our location.
-Our walk-in tents are reminiscent of the safari era of yesteryear, offering every comfort and superb seclusion.
-This evening we enjoy dinner in camp beneath a canopy of stars.
+On daily game drives, witness this remarkable spectacle as the enormous herds traverse the savanna while big cats and hyenas steal behind.
+We may behold stunning scenes of predator-prey interaction as a lion takes down a sick wildebeest or a cheetah snatches an infant gazelle.
+Tracking the area’s prolific wildlife in private 4x4 vehicles allows optimal mobility and proximity.
+Our luxury mobile camp ensures seclusion, yet we enjoy impressive amenities despite our remote location.
+Walk-in canvas tents are reminiscent of the classic safari era of a century ago, with all the comforts of today.
+And there's

 Day 12: Northern Serengeti / Arusha / Depart

 After a final wildlife drive this morning, fly back to Arusha, where we'll share a farewell lunch together before our Tanzania safari comes to a close.
 You'll have time to relax and refresh in a day room before transferring to Kilimanjaro International Airport to meet departing flights this evening.

 1 Day / From $555